 2. For the same reasons, the doors lock on the way out.
 If you must leave the theater for any reason, you won't be able to re-enter.
 Hey, the shows aren't THAT long!
 And the rest rooms are available before the show!

-3. We strongly discourage attendance by children under five or six years of age.
+3. We strongly discourage attendance by children under six years of age, except at family shows.
 Such youngsters often do not react well to the dark planetarium environment and the theatrical nature of most shows.
 For many shows we don't recommend bringing children less than 8 or even 10 years old, though we will allow slightly younger visitors.
 We do a variety of shows for children on school field trips during the week: once a week we like to give adults a chance to see a show peacefullly!

 5. Please don't open any food or drink, including water.
 Our theater is one of the nicest-looking on the East Coast, and we want to keep it that way.